List of tanker aircraft

 A Russian Air Force (VVS) Ilyushin Il-78 tanker aircraft with its two hose and drogue refuelling devices extended is followed by two Sukhoi Su-24 attack jet aircraft simulating aerial refuelling, flanked by four smaller Yakovlev Yak-130 trainer/fighter aircraft, from the celebration flypast during the Moscow Victory Day Parade of 2010.

+KC-135, KC-10, and KC-46 of the United States Air Force.
+All three of them support flying boom refueling.

 This is a list of tanker aircraft used for aerial refuelling of another aircraft while in powered flight.